ichoukou/OuyeXie.github.io/Languages/IELTS/WritingWords.md

  - in order to be sustainable
  - the challenges presented by
  - numerous and complex
- - although they are by no means insurmountable
  - in the foreseeable future
+ - assume the role of breadwinner
+ - Although they are by no means insurmountable, ...
+ - In reality, of course, it is a vast oversimplification of the issue.

  - London Heathrow
  - benefits <-> drawbacks